 In 1969 the line reopened as a heritage railway called the Dart Valley Railway.
 Due to improvements to the A38 road the line would no longer run to Ashburton.

 In 1989 the Dart Valley Railway announced that the line was uneconomic and that they were looking for another operator to take it over or the line would close.
-Some of the railway’s volunteers decided to take over operations of the line.
+Some of the railways volunteers decided to take over operations of the line.

 In 1991 the new owners and volunteers decided to give the branch line a new name.
 They called it the South Devon Railway.

-Enjoy looking at my South Devon Railway photographs!
+I hope you enjoy my South Devon Railway photographs!